evadelmas/poisotlab.github.io/research.md

 traits, local abundances, previous knowledge, ...) to predict the probability that two species will interact.
 These models are required to forecast the structure of novel communities that will emerge through global changes.

 </div>

 <div class="pure-u-1 copy" markdown="1">
 # Numerical toolkits for network analysis

+Addressing these new questions often requires to develop new tools.
+We develop statistical and mathematical approaches, implement them, and release them as free and open source software to make network analysis user-friendly.
+We also contribute to the [mangal.io](http://mangal.io) project, an open database of species interactions and associated packages.

 </div>

 <div class="pure-u-1 copy" markdown="1">
 # Functional consequences of network structure

+We are interested in turning the structure of networks into a predictive variable for community ecology.
+We are particularly interested in the relationship between network structure and ecosystem functioning.

 </div>